uwungu01-rep/julius-cipher-python.edition/README.md

 ```
 "main()"
 ```
-In a python file to use the program.
+To use the program.
-4. Similarly, you can do:
+3. Similarly, you can do:
 ```
 from caesar_cipher_tool_pye_edition.main import Caesar
 ```
 To use the ciphering function.
-(Syntax: Caesar({user_input}, {shift}) user_input = user input, shift = shift, enter minus shift in order to decipher texts to use the ciphering function.)
+(Syntax: Caesar({user_input}, {shift}) with user_input = user input, shift = shift, enter minus shift in order to decipher texts to use the ciphering function.)

 ## Requirement(s)
 1. Python 3.x